chrcarrizosa/shinyseg/docs/docs/examples/example2.md

 A basic model for these data would be to assume complete penetrance for hemizygous and homozygous carriers, and no phenocopies.
-This can be easily accomplished by switching to `Liability class` and selecting `XR` on the *Penetrance* panel’s header.
-In this case, the table has two
-columns: `neg/♀het` refers to the penetrance for non-carriers and heterozygous carriers, while `♂het/hom` is for the heterozygous and homozygous carriers.
+This can be easily accomplished by switching to the `Liability class` mode and selecting `XR` on the *Penetrance* panel’s header.
+In this case, the table has two columns: `neg/♀het` refers to the penetrance for non-carriers and heterozygous carriers, while `♂het/hom` is for the hemizygous and homozygous carriers.

 <img src={require("./img/ex2-xr-tab.png").default} style={{maxHeight:"150px"}} />